pepper-project/pequin/GETTINGSTARTED.md

 ## Some more details ##

-The command line arguments to the setup scripts and prover/verifier executables are the filenames which will either be written to or read from depending on the phase of the protocol.
-Verifier-only files (namely, the verification key) will be stored in `verification_material`, prover-only files will be stored in `proving_material`, and shared files (computation I/O, proof) will be stored in `prover_verifier_shared`.
+Below, we detail each of the steps above.

 ### `apps/mm_pure_arith.c` ###

 This is the source code for the verified computation we wish to run.
-This code is compiled into a set of constraints, whose satisfying assignment is dettermined by the prover.
+This code is compiled into a set of constraints, whose satisfying assignment is determined by the prover.

 A few things to note here: